-Students work in pairs on the Partner Practice problem set.
-As students are working, I circulate around the room.
+Students work in pairs on the Partner Practice.
+As they work, I circulate around the classroom.
 I am looking for:

 I am asking: